Boyquotes/gd3dtopdown/README.md

 ![character_detection](./images/character_detection.png "Character Detection")

-(Currently not working due to NodePath not working as expected, a defualt camera will be instanced) A camera Node can be supplied in the corresponding box.
+(Currently not working due to NodePath not working as expected, a default camera will be instanced) A camera Node can be supplied in the corresponding box.
 It will be set as top level, so it doesnt inherit the rotation.
 It can be placed in the scene and dragged into the corresponding slot in the inspector.

 ### Building scene (`res://scenes/buildings/house.tscn`)